hasura/gitkube/CONTRIBUTING.md

 ## Pre-requisites

-- You must have Go 1.8+
+- Go 1.8+ (not required if building with docker)
-- You need docker to build image
+- Docker to build and push images
-- You need a k8s cluster to test your build
+- Kubernetes cluster to test your build

 ## Fork the repo

-Fork the repo and clone it locally at your GOPATH
+Fork the repo and clone it locally to your GOPATH

 ```
 $ mkdir -p $GOPATH/src/github.com/hasura